Upgrade your website with cohesive IM and Live Chat strengths

 Table of Contents

-So, in order to handle these scenarios efficiently, you need to strike a balance between how to saying no to customers and still keeping them engaged with the business.
+So, in order to handle these scenarios efficiently, you need to strike a balance between saying no to customers and still keeping them engaged with the business.
+The best possible response will be to hear what customers say, show interest in their demands, and then respond to them in a positive manner.

-9 Real Life Examples of How to Say “No” to Customers
+10 Best Ways to Say “No” to Customers

 It’s never easy to tell customers no — especially to those who you see as a prospect.
 Luckily, there are some effective strategies to serve the intended purpose without having to deny anyone.
 You can also learn how to decline a request politely and handle angry customers without offending someone and still benefit from the situation.

 There are many ways you can say no to clients and still hope to retain their benevolence.
+Let’s dive into each of the ways in detail:

-1. Understand the Root Cause of Problems
+2. Understand the Root Cause of Problems

-Some of your customers may come up to you with a request that might seem bizarre to you.
-Or, a demand that looks unreasonable to meet.
+Some of your customers may come up to you with a request that might seem bizarre to you or, a demand that looks unreasonable to meet.

 In such cases, you might feel tempted to forsake any customer service etiquette to answer them in a negative way and finish off the matter in a jiffy.
+It would however be a mistake to immediately say no to customers without knowing the problem inside out.

 The right response is to first get to the root of the problem, properly understand the motivation behind the request, and then think of the next course of action.

-Understand the customer problems
+Understand the Customer Problems

 Source

-You are an online retail shop that recently discontinued the cash-on-delivery (COD) system for one particular area of the market for some strategic reasons.
+Lets take one scenario: You are an online retail shop that recently discontinued the cash-on-delivery (COD) system for one particular area of the market for some strategic reasons.
 Now, when one of your customers wants the service back and approaches you with the request.

 Even if you don’t intend to roll back the COD anytime soon, you could still be polite with the customer, suggest the benefits of the available option, and may even assure them of the return of the service in the near figure.